NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 Instead of storing the entire database in the GraphQL context, like we did with the `pokemons` array, we will store the database connection, and interaction methods instead.

-> I know the plural is pokemon, don't judge me.
+> I know the plural is Pokémon, don't judge me.

 ### Preparation